konovus/SpellingTutor/README.md

 # SpellingTutor
-This repository houses a simple Kotlin app designed to help you learn with spelling words that contain doubled letters.
+This repository houses a simple Kotlin app designed to help you learn to spell words that contain doubled letters.
 The app utilizes Jetpack Compose for the user interface, offering a modern and intuitive user experience.
 The project adheres to Clean architecture principles, implementing the MVVM (Model-View-ViewModel) pattern to ensure a separation of concerns and maintainability.
 Feel free to explore the codebase.